LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-04.md

     - Bullet-proof vest and face visor
     + Medical mask, apron and goggles
 4. When should a N95 respirator be used?
-    - When speaking to people in the community
+    - When a community health worker speaks to people in the community
-    + When doing an aerosol-generating procedure
+    + When a nurse takes a nasal swab for testing
-    - When taking a nasal swab for testing
+    - When a doctor goes shopping
 5. What should be used to disinfect clean surfaces like table tops?
     + Diluted bleach
     - Iodine